mprofetto/ft_malcom/README.md

 Development and testing tool:
  - [Wireshark](https://www.wireshark.org)

-# limitations
- - This project is part of the 42 cursus so it is not a fully functional spoofer.
-The Ethernet frame builder assume the spoofer is not deployed in a VLAN.
+# how to use it
+ - Just dl the sources and use make cmd to build the binary (on linux/mac)
+ - ft_malcom needs 4 arguments: ip_requested mac_we_want_to_associate_to_this_ip ip_of_the_target mac_of_the_target
+ - Test it against host on your own network or on VM in bridge mode.
+The spoofer doesnt work well on host-only virtual network since hypervisor handle network transmission in a different way.